ahmedaabouzied/image-proxy/README.md

 # Deployment to a remote host

-**Summary Report: The Impact of Running a MITM Proxy on a Smaller Machine**

 When running a Go-based Man-in-the-Middle (MITM) proxy (such as one built on top of the [goproxy](https://github.com/elazarl/goproxy) library) on a resource-constrained or smaller CPU machine, several performance bottlenecks are likely to arise.
 Below is an overview of the main reasons why using a small machine can make the proxy slow or unresponsive, especially under moderate or heavy traffic loads.

 ---